Texas Governor Abbott, Lt. Governor Patrick inaugurated for third terms - NewsBreak

 AUSTIN (Nexstar) — Texas Governor Greg Abbott and Lieutenant Governor Dan Patrick were sworn in on Tuesday morning for their third terms in office, in a series of celebratory events throughout the day.

-In his inauguration speech, Abbott touted Texas’ pro-business stance, and unveiled some plans for the state’s largest budget surplus in Texas history.4 takeaways from Gov. Greg Abbott’s inauguration speech
+In his inauguration speech, Abbott touted Texas’ pro-business stance, and unveiled some plans for the state’s largest budget surplus in Texas history.

 “We will use that budget surplus to provide the largest property tax cut in the Texas history,” he said Tuesday.